We may earn revenue from the products available on this page and participate in affiliate programs.

 The No-Commitment Playroom

-A perk of turning the old bar area into a play space is that it’s connected to the living room, so Claire is never out of sight when Mom and Dad are relaxing, but it’s tucked away so her toys don’t spill into the adjacent space.
+A perk of the bar-turned-playroom is that the space is connected to the living room—Claire is never out of sight when Mom and Dad are relaxing—but tucked away enough that her toys don’t take over.
 “We can still use the living room to entertain, and we didn’t have to compromise on furniture,” notes Fried.
 In her kiddo’s corner: a thrifted rocking chair (a free sidewalk find), cozy shag rugs that are perfect for the crawling stage, and a colorful smiley face print (it’s actually images of wet paint bubbles) by family friend and artist Aaron Axelrod.
-Now that the bones of the nook are essentially three blank walls, the spot can serve as a reading corner or just an extension of the living room in the future when Claire doesn’t need a dedicated play space.
+Now that the bones of the nook are essentially three blank walls, the spot can serve as a reading corner or just an extension of the living area in the future.

 The Bookshelf–Turned–Baby Station

-Given there was no walk-in or reach-in closet in Claire’s nursery, Fried sought to utilize every existing drawer and shelf within the existing bookcase.
-First, she had the structure stripped, sanded, and painted in Ammonite by Farrow & Ball and removed and patched outlets and lock keyholes.
+Given there was no reach-in closet in Claire’s nursery, Fried sought to use every existing drawer and shelf within the existing built-in storage.
+First, she had the structure stripped, sanded, and painted in Ammonite by Farrow & Ball, removing and patching outlets and lock keyholes in the process.
 An unexpected bonus?
-The many oddly sized cubbies proved to be great for storing baby essentials.
-Even the trash can is disguised behind a lower cabinet.
+The many oddly sized cubbies proved great for baby essentials.
 “I found a way to have a compartment for everything,” she says.
-Diapers, wipes—it all fits perfectly.
-As for Claire’s prettiest clothing staples, those now hang on a $10 tension shower rod underneath a shelf, nixing the need for a separate freestanding wardrobe or armoire altogether (at least while her wardrobe is this tiny).
+Diapers, wipes—it all fits perfectly, even the trash can.
+Claire’s most special garments hang on a $10 tension shower rod underneath a shelf, nixing the need for a separate freestanding wardrobe or armoire altogether (at least while her wardrobe is this tiny).

 The Adult-Approved Shade of Pink

-The one thing Fried gutted from the nursery was the built-in bookshelf on the opposite wall by the door that leads to the bathroom.
-After tearing out the unnecessary storage, she replicated the circa-1940s molding around the rest of the walls so it looked like it had always been that way (she chopped off a sample piece from every detail in the room and had it matched by a woodworker).
-Next up: She coated the walls in Setting Plaster, also by Farrow & Ball.
-“Everyone who comes into my house, the first thing they ask is what color pink this is,” says Fried.
-The dusty shade, which has a hint of yellow in it, is soft enough that it doesn’t feel babyish, so it can evolve with Claire’s bedroom decor as she gets older.
+The one thing Fried gutted in the nursery was another unnecessary built-in bookshelf across the way.
+Afterwards, she replicated the circa-1940s molding on the rest of the walls so it looked like it had always been that way (she chopped off a sample piece from every detail in the room and had it matched by a woodworker).
+Next up: Coating the walls in Setting Plaster, also by Farrow & Ball.
+“Everyone who comes into my house, the first thing they ask is, ‘What color pink this is?’” says Fried.
+The dusty shade, which has a hint of yellow in it, doesn’t feel babyish, so it can evolve with Claire’s bedroom decor as she gets older.

 The British-Inspired Bathroom

-The Jack-and-Jill remodel happened on a tight budget (Fried didn’t want to spend $20,000 on the space, so she found a way to make it appear new without putting in a ton of work).
-While a fresh countertop and new mirrors set a sophisticated tone, Fried also replaced the floor tiles, opting for 1-inch builder-grade white hex tiles that are classic and look more expensive than they really are.
+The Jack-and-Jill remodel happened on a tight budget; Fried didn’t want to spend $20,000 on the space, so she found a way to make it appear new without putting in a ton of work.
+Along with a fresh countertop and new mirrors, Fried also replaced the floor tiles, opting for 1-inch builder-grade white hex tiles.
 Then she swapped the vanity drawer knobs with inexpensive wood ones from Lowe’s and painted everything the same color.
-“It feels very English,” she says of the clean look.
+“It feels very English,” she says.
 “I tried to simplify and not overdo it.”